 This document is an important tool for aligning some of the Administration’s priorities – reducing inequalities, providing affordable housing, leveraging investments in neighborhood infrastructure and services – with agency capital projects and siting decisions that address community needs.
 Along with the Criteria for the Location of City Facilities (the Fair Share Criteria), also available on the Department’s website, the SON is part of a planning process in which communities are informed at the earliest possible stage of the City's needs for facilities and the specific criteria for selecting the locations of those facilities.

-As part of a continuing program to provide the necessary tools for informed public participation in the process for the siting of city facilities, DCP also issues the Selected Facilities and Program Sites Database which contains over 20,000 facility records describing city, state, federal and non-profit health and mental health, social service, public safety, educational, recreational, transportation and waste management facilities.
+As part of a continuing program to provide the necessary tools for informed public participation in the process for the siting of city facilities, DCP also maintains the Facilities Database which contains over 36,000 city, state, federal and non-profit health, social service, public safety, educational, recreational, transportation and waste management facilities.
 This dataset is complemented with an interactive web map, the NYC Facilities Explorer.
-More information and a direct data download is also available on the Department’s BYTES of the BIG APPLE webpage.
+More information and a direct data download is also available on the Department’s website under BYTES of the BIG APPLE.

 The SON contains proposals to establish, replace, consolidate, expand or reduce or close City facilities in all five boroughs during the next two fiscal years.
 Significant expansions and reductions are defined as the addition or discontinuance of the use of real property which would expand or reduce the size or capacity of a facility by 25 percent or more.
 The SON also contains information about the status of projects in earlier SONs, as well as list of proposed new schools.
 Please refer to the SON’s Introduction for more information about its contents and structure.